Unlimited Potential's Professional Staff

 Graciela Medrano teaches in the toddler classroom.
 She too is a UP graduate and has been taking early childhood education classes at South Mountain College.
 She provides structured activities for the children to develop their cognitive, linguistic, motor and social skills.

 Irene Colmenero like Maria and Graciela, is a former UP participant and has worked at UP for several years.
-She provides a nurturing environment for infants and toddlers that promotes brain development and she works collaboratively with parents to foster the development of children.
+She provides like Graciela, a nurturing environment for the toddlers that promotes brain development and she works collaboratively with parents to foster the development of children.